a-schild/churchtools-calendarlocations/README.md

 ```bash
 bash main.js [option]
 ```
+Usually you start this every day, every hour with a cron job

 ### Options
 - -h Help, show this help
 - -c List all calendars the user has read rights